Miracles For Pasco

 - Mid Florida Community Services

-Sanctuary Model of Care based on the knowledge that trauma and chronic stress have a deep and lasting impact on people and the community.
+Sanctuary Model of Care based on the knowledge that trauma and chronic stress have a profound and lasting impact on people and the community.

-Our program helps individuals explore what they want their life to look like for them and their families, identify goals to achieve and a plan to overcome any barriers that are currently in the way of achieving those goals.
-Through holistic services, we ensure families and singles develop skills for a healthy body, mind and spirit helping to ensure long-term self-sufficiency when they leave our campus.
+Our program helps individuals explore what they want their life to look like for them and their families.
+Together, we identify goals to achieve and a plan to overcome any barriers in the way of achieving those goals.
+Through wraparound services, we ensure families and singles develop skills for a healthy body, mind, and spirit.
+This helps to ensure long-term self-sufficiency when they leave our campus.